groupoid/henk/README.md

 **Henk** is an implementation of a Pure Type System (PTS) with an infinite universe hierarchy, written in Elixir for Erlang/OTP.
 It was described first by Erik Meijer and Simon Peyton Jones in 1997, and later inspired the Morte intermediate language by Gabriella Gonzalez.
-Maksym Sokhatsky wrote an implementation in 2015 and published article in 2018 about Erlang implementation.
+Maksym Sokhatskyi wrote an implementation in 2015 and published article in 2018 about Erlang implementation.

 <img src="https://henk.groupoid.space/img/Henk%20Barendregt.jpg" height=400>